danbivins/dan-port-site/pages/projects/partner.md

 - **Access and communication.** The community organizations that provide services, case workers for the incarcerated, and the incarcerated all needed access to the app with a variety of use cases and entry points to the system.

 ### Accessibility
-Another critical point was the need for the design to be **ccessible, flexible, and performant**.
+Another critical point was the need for the design to be **accessible, flexible, and performant**.
 Many who are incarcerated would be accessing the app on devices with less than optimal operating systems and internet access.
 So the app must accomodate for the constraints that these phones and tablets provided.
 Our team worked with our engineers to focus on building within this constraint but also our designs needed to be lightweight and flexible &mdash; considering when resources may not load optimally.

 Lastly, a significant percentage of people who are incarcerated have learning disabilities, cognitive limitations, or have limited use of vision or motor skills.
 Given this, the app needed was built prioritizing inclusive experiences.
 This is exemplified in patterns such as: include a label with icons, proper form design, plain language, etc.